 It is also preferable that you bring one with a smaller limit to avoid any impulsive purchases.

-You won’t have to carry so much cash with you and you can also avoid getting any coins as a change.
+You won’t have to carry so much cash and get more coins from your change.

 Get a Smaller Wallet